 - The name on your ticket must match the name in your account exactly.

-- Preferred members and US Airways Shuttle flights earn a 500-mile segment minimum.
+- US Airways Shuttle flights earn a 500-mile segment minimum.

 - 'Class of service' bonus miles depend on the class you book (no bonuses for First Class upgrades, award travel or day-of-departure upgrades like GoFirst).